Nights-Software/ns-docs/resources/nightShifts.md

 1. Keep eye out for notes!
 On some parts we provide warnings on what you should not edit, add or remove.
 Read it all to understand it.

+1. It's smart to follow an order when setting up this resources' config file, we recommend going from top-to-bottom:

+*Hint: You will take some time to configure this the way you like, so plan that time and take your time to read!
+Frequently test your edits to see whether you're making mistakes and where to find them.
+The MDT will only work for those Discord Roles which have been set up.
+Trying stuff early is good for confirming that your resource works, but not for trying out it's functionalities.*

 ## Editing c_functions.lua / s_functions.lua

 Are you not familiar with code?
 Then skip this section or take on the challenge!

 We have provided 2 open script files containing functions you can edit to your desire.
+A client side functions script (c_functions.lua) and a server side functions script (s_functions.lua).
+You can also write events or new functions in them if you need to for your custom add-ons or edits.

 Feel free to take a look.
 We have provided these functions open source and you are expected to edit them yourself if you like.
 Nights software does not provide specific support for custom framework integrations.
 But you can ofcourse ask us any question and we will try to see if our knowledge can help you.

 ## Exports